 This is the flour I recommend for eggless doughs, and my favorite brands are Antimo Caputo and Molino Grassi.

-Make a well with your fist (or a glass) in the center of the flour.
-Add the water (or liquid) into the well.
-In a circular motion, mix the flour into the center of the well with your hands or a fork.
+Step 1: Measure flour in a large mixing bowl.
+Make a well with your fist (or a glass) in the center of the flour, and add the water into the well.

-Step 2: Begin incorporating more and more of the flour into the well, whisking with the fork until the liquid in the well starts thickening.
-Once thick and pasty, place the fork down and start hand-kneading.
+Step 2: In a circular motion, mix the flour into the center of the well with your hands or a fork.
+Add more and more flour into the well, whisking with the fork until the liquid in the well starts thickening.

 Alternate between incorporating more of the remaining flour and kneading until a shaggy dough forms.
-A bench scraper is a helpful tool for picking up any scraggly bits from the work surface and your hands.
+A bench scraper is helpful for picking up any scraggly bits from the work surface and your hands.

-Step 4: Continue kneading until the dough is soft and smooth, about 15 - 20 minutes.
+Step 5: Continue kneading until the dough is soft and smooth, about 15 - 20 minutes.
 Yes, that long.
 This dough is much higher in protein than egg dough, and it needs a lot more kneading time to build enough gluten and yield a chewy, toothsome texture.

 Step 6: Cut and shape the dough according to your desired shape.